AmazingJOJO/CS172-FINAL_PROJECT/README.md

 # CS172-FINAL_PROJECT
 This repository is for CS172 FINAL_PROJECT:Apple Counting

-See the four python files for codes
+See the six python files for codes